emersion/emersion.fr/content/blog/2020-06-17-status-update-19.md

 be able to finally come to a consensus soon and finally be able to ditch the old `wl_drm` protocol and benefit from the performance improvements of per-surface hints.
-I've also sent some [xorg-xserver][xserver linux-dmabuf] and [Mesa][vulkan wsi linux-dmabuf] to use newer interfaces when available, allowing direct scan-out in more situations.
+I've also sent some [xorg-xserver][xserver linux-dmabuf] and [Mesa][vulkan wsi linux-dmabuf] patches to use newer interfaces when available, allowing direct scan-out in more situations.

 [I've][libdrm docs] [also][kms crtc props docs] [been][kms link-status docs]